-Kingussie Community Woodland is owned and managed by KCDC.
+The Kingussie Community Woodland is owned and managed by KCDC.

 In 2012 Davall Developments gifted the section of woodland along both banks of the River Gynack reaching from just below the Golf Course to the bridge at The Cross Restaurant.

-Ownership of a further woodland area behind the tennis courts was given to KCDC by Highland Council in 2017.
 The area of the Gynack is part of the River Spey Special Area of Conservation.

 The woods are home to a great variety of birds e.g. robin, chaffinch, blackbird, tree creeper, coal tit, great tit, blue tit, wren, willow warbler and if you listen closely you might be lucky enough to hear a greater spotted woodpecker.
 Other visitors include moths, butterflies, bats and red squirrels and roe deer may also be seen.